MousaviLaleh/PeriodicTableDatabase/README.md

 If you run ./element.sh, it should output only Please provide an element as an argument. and finish running. <br/>
-If you run `./element.sh 1`, `./element.sh H`, or `./element.sh Hydrogen`, it should output only The element with atomic number 1 is Hydrogen (H). <br/>
+If you run `./element.sh 1`, `./element.sh H`, or `./element.sh Hydrogen`, it should output only The element with atomic number 1 is Hydrogen (H).
-"It's a nonmetal, with a mass of 1.008 amu.
-Hydrogen has a melting point of -259.1 celsius and a boiling point of -252.9 celsius." <br/>
+`It's a nonmetal, with a mass of 1.008 amu.
+Hydrogen has a melting point of -259.1 celsius and a boiling point of -252.9 celsius.` <br/>

 If you run ./element.sh script with another element as input, you should get the same output but with information associated with the given element. <br/>
 If the argument input to your element.sh script doesn't exist as an atomic_number, symbol, or name in the database, the only output should be I could not find that element in the database.
 The message for the first commit in your repo should be Initial commit <br/>